rFronteddu/host-monitor/README.md

 # host-monitor
+## Description
-The host monitor is a simple component designed to harvest host information such as Disk/VMemory/CPU status.
-Active sensors can be configured by writing a yml file.
-Run hostmonitor -h to see options.
+This is the Host Monitor app, created by rFronteddu and maintained by cbarry.
+It is a simple component designed to harvest host information such as Disk/VMemory/CPU status

-## GRPC
-The host monitor listen for GRPC connections on port 8090.
+The app is designed to run in conjunction with the **Testbed Monitor** *(https://github.com/rFronteddu/testbed-monitor)* app, another utility created by rFronteddu.

+Sensors are imported from the library https://github.com/shirou/gopsutil.
+Note that not all sensors produce results for every architecture.
+The Load Sensor, for example, only works in Linux.

 ## Configuration
-The host monitor will look for a configuration file in the following locations:
+The host monitor will look for a configuration file called **hostmonitor.yaml**.
-* hostmonitor.yaml
-* /usr/lib/sensei/yaml/hostmonitor/hostmonitor.yaml

 Once a configuration file is found, active sensors must be defined.
+Sensor flags are used to enable each respective sensor.
+If a conf file is not found, everything is active and statistics are delivered towards localhost.
+Note that YAML is case-sensitive and there is no input validation.

 ### Configuration example
 ```